Show What I Have World Tour: Background

-Pyrotechnics

-The main stage featured 8 locations for confetti cannons, while the B-stage featured 6.
-The B-stage featured 6 firework locations, the runway had another 8, and the main stage also had an additional 8 locations.
-The movable screen above the B-stage also had a mechanism which allowed for confetti to be dispersed at different rates.

 Reception

 In the review for The Korea Times, Pyo Kyung-min wrote that "the concert hall was filled up by elementary school students and the atmosphere inside Ive's performance arena mirrored the group's moniker, "kids' president".
-Jeff Benjamin of Billboard described the group's concert at their sold out show in Prudential Center as a reminder that Ive has already carved out a distinct identity and color as the prom queens of K-pop and isn’t so easily able to adopt other personas in the pop sphere.
+Jeff Benjamin of Billboard described the group's concert at their sold out show in Prudential Center as a reminder that Ive has already carved out a distinct identity and color as the prom queens of K-pop and isn't so easily able to adopt other personas in the pop sphere.

 Jack Wetherill of The Daily Star praised the group's concert at The O_{2} Arena saying that "I've been to countless concerts in my 31 years, but I can safely say Ive at The O2 was the best I've ever seen".
-He furthermore complimented the group's performance, writing, "It was impossible to feel sad.
-From the incredible, crystal-embellished stage outfits, to the clear vocals and precise choreography, there wasn't a second to be bored or underwhelmed”.
+He, furthermore, complimented the group's performance, writing, "It was impossible to feel sad.
+From the incredible, crystal-embellished stage outfits, to the clear vocals and precise choreography, there wasn't a second to be bored or underwhelmed".
 Gabriel Saulog of Billboard Philippines wrote that the Manila stop of the tour was more than just a concert; it was a celebration of the bond between Ive and their fans.